rafaqz/DimensionalData.jl/docs/src/groupby.md

 == bin groups

 We can also specify an `AbstractArray` of grouping `AbstractArray`:
-Her we group by month, and bin the summer and winter months:
+Here we group by month, and bin the summer and winter months:

 ````@ansi groupby
 groupby(A, Ti => Bins(month, [[12, 1, 2], [6, 7, 8]]; labels=x -> string.(x)))